 Author FAQs

-Sarah Hearn is a writer, former diplomat and aid worker, and an OBE recipient.
-She has worked with the British Government, NATO, United Nations and leading universities.
-Sarah now writes satirical commentary on global affairs from Florida, USA, where she lives with her family.
+Sarah Hearn is a writer, former diplomat, and aid worker, and an OBE recipient.
+She has worked with the British Government, NATO, the United Nations, and leading universities.
+She has lived in Africa, Asia, Europe, and North America.
+Sarah now writes from Florida, USA.

 Where has Sarah Hearn been published?

-Sarah has published about global rules and norms with Lexington Books, and has written publications for well-known universities and the United Nations, OECD, and World Bank.
-The Last Telegram is her first satire.
+Sarah has published on global norms with Bloomsbury Publishing and has authored publications for well-known universities and international organizations, including the United Nations, the OECD, and the World Bank.
+Quiet Heretics is her first literary novel.
+You can check out some of Sarah’s articles on Google Scholar.

 What does OBE stand for?

-OBE stands for Order of the British Empire.
-It is an honour awarded by the UK for distinguished service.
-Sarah received it for her work in international affairs.
+OBE stands for the Order of the British Empire, an honor awarded by the United Kingdom for distinguished service.
+Sarah received her OBE in 2013 for services to Afghanistan.

 Who would read this book?